antonycourtney/tabli/src/tabli-core/src/NOTES.md

 - on windowFocus change should set selectedWindow to focused window and selected tab to active tab

 - Should change scroll behavior to only adjust scroll position if body not 100% visible

+- FavIcons now missing in revert modal.

+- Getting error with bad argument when performing revert

+- Improve tab sorting: Use tab index

+- When opening windows from popout, need to use size of last normal window X grab width and height in TabWindow
+  X pass last focused window to actions.activateTab and actions.openWindow
+  - If there is no current window for pulling width and height, should use open window 0